GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 These examples show usage of the `DiscreteHarmNode`, see the [Guides section](guides/discreteqlearning.md#harmNode) for more details.

 The `GridWorld` contains an agent, walls and several controlled objects (2 doors and 1 light in this case) and switches which control them.
 The agent is allowed to use 6 primitive actions $\mathbf{A}=\lbrace Left, Right, Up, Down, Noop, Press \rbrace$.
-If the agent is on the same position as a switch and executes the $Press$ action, the corresponding switch and its controlled object (e.g. door) change its state.
+If the agent is on the same position as a switch and executes the $Press$ action, the corresponding switch and its controlled object (e.g. door) change the state.
 Note: since the `DridWorld` publishes state of each switch and its controlled object separately, the `DiscreteHarmNode` learns two identical strategies for each of these variables.

 The following figures illustrate how to use the Node after it has already learned strategies: